ptrstn/fastapi-sqlalchemy-example/README.md

 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-darkblue.svg)](http://unlicense.org/)
 ![Python Version](https://img.shields.io/badge/python-3.8%2B-blue)

-# FastAPI + SQLAlchemy + Pytest Example Package
+# FastAPI + SQLModel + Pytest Example Package

-This application is a simple REST API built with FastAPI and SQLAlchemy and tested with pytest.
+This application is a simple REST API built with FastAPI and SQLModel and tested with pytest.
 It allows for basic operations for managing users and items.

 This code is in the public domain, so feel free to do with it whatever you want.